 3. Jolly Orchid (Pittman) - Heaviest blooming plant I've ever seen - no kidding.

-4. Windsome (Pittman) - Look at the picture - nuf said!
+4. Windsome (Pittman) - Look at the picture - nuf said!5.
+Petite Jewel (Pittman) - Definitely a jewel of a plant.

 8. Jolly Diamond (Pittman) - Oh, aren't you growing this one?
 Fool!